Craft Beer vs Regular French Beer Difference: A Complete Guide

 Exploring New Styles and Flavors

 The pursuit of novel flavors and unique ingredient combinations is a hallmark of craft brewing.
-It’s this willingness to experiment, to step outside the established norms, that allows for the creation of beers that surprise and delight consumers, pushing the boundaries of what beer can be.
+It’s this willingness to experiment, to step outside established norms, that enables the creation of beers that surprise and delight consumers, pushing the boundaries of what beer can be.

 Market Perception and Consumer Preferences